 The POWs began developing heat blisters, and the Japanese conceded that more POWs would die unless they did something.
 The Japanese transferred POWs from the first hold to its second hold.
 This hold was partially filled with coal.
 During the transfer, one POW attempted to escape and was shot.

-On October 20, the ship returned to Manila, where, it joined a twelve ship convoy bound for Taiwan.
+On October 20, the ship returned to Manila, where, it joined a twelve-ship convoy bound for Taiwan.
 The convoy sailed on October 21 after all the ships had been loaded.
-The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs.
-This made the ships targets for submarines.
+The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs which made the ships targets for submarines.
 In addition, U.S. Military Intelligence was reading the Japanese code as fast as the Japanese.
 To protect this secret, they did not tell the submarine crews which ships were carrying POWs.

 Cichy said, “The Japs told us that they’d be in Formosa the next day to pick up some cargo.
 They had to make room on deck so they tossed a whole bunch of life preservers down into the hold.
 I held onto one but didn’t think anything about it.”